sgmurphy/wordpress-plugins/squirrly-seo/readme.txt

 7. Squirrly SEO - SEO Briefcase

 == Changelog ==
+= 12.3.18 =
+Update - Compatible with PHP 8.3 & WP 6.5
+Update - Search by URL in Focus Pages and Audit
+Update - Search term by URL in Focus Pages and Audit Update - Added more compatibility with WooCommerce variation products Update - Add specific notification in Ranking Sync page when GSC token expires Update - Language in Dublin Core for more compatibility with WeGlot plugin Update - Compatibility with SEO Generator plugin from AppSumo Update - Keyword load in SLA when added in wp_postmeta with meta_key sq_keywords Update - Advanced SEO Pack to work better with Polylang for WooCommerce when No Category path is activated

 = 12.3.17  =
 Compatible with WP 6.4.3
 Update - Sitemap compatibility for JetEngine